How can you successfully integrate into a company through a work-study program?

 Sharing your experiences, advice, or questions often helps you gain confidence more quickly.

-💡 Integration is also built through human relationships.
+💡 Integration is also fostered through human relationships.

 Integration into a company rarely depends on a single factor.
 It is built gradually through several areas of development.